larspetrus/Roofpig/README.md

 So we need to define how the cube looks when the alg has been performed.
 By default, it will be a regular full 6 color cube.
 But you can also mark some parts as 'solved' (dark gray) or 'ignored' (light gray), move things around and more.

-But first we need to talk about Cubexp.
+But first we need to talk about Cubexps!

 ####Cubexps